- Total population - 331,100

 Further information about the Nottingham's population

-- Nottingham is ranked 8th most deprived district in England in the 2015 Indices of Multiple Deprivation (IMD), a relative fall from 20th in the 2010 IMD.
+- Nottingham is ranked 11th most deprived district in England in the 2019 Indices of Multiple Deprivation (IMD), an increase from 8th in the 2015 IMD.

-- Around a third of super output areas in the City are in the worst 10% nationally (IMD 2015).
+- Just under a third of super output areas in the City are in the worst 10% nationally (IMD 2019).

 - 34.2% of children and 25.8% of people aged 60 and over are affected by income deprivation.